The Hidden Buddhist Philosophy Behind Korea’s Most Beautiful Film

 Directed by the visionary Kim Ki-duk, this story doesn’t rush.
 It doesn’t rely on loud speeches or fast action.
 Instead, it invites you to sit by a quiet lake and watch as a life unfolds.
 This is more than a movie; it is a profound meditation on Buddhist Philosophy that speaks to the soul through silence and the changing seasons.

 In Buddhist Philosophy, life is not a straight line leading to a destination.
 It is a circle—a cycle of desire, regret, learning, and starting over.
+The seasons of the film perfectly map this human journey.

 Spring: The Weight of Innocence – A child ties stones to animals out of curiosity.
 He doesn’t mean any harm, but the master teaches him a haunting lesson: even our thoughtless actions become a weight we must eventually carry in our hearts.
 This is the quiet beginning of Karma.